-During the housing and credit bubble of the middle part of the first decade of the 21stcentury, the CES data showed a rapid and steady expansion of nonfarm jobs.
-Seasonally adjusted employment grew rapidly from 1,566,300 in July 2003 to 1,732,300 in March 2007.
-Then, a slowdown in growth took hold for about a year.
-This was followed by the plunge in employment from February 2008 through January 2010.
-Since January 2010, employment has generally trended higher.
+During the housing and credit bubble in 2003 through 2007, the CES data showed a rapid and steady expansion of nonfarm jobs.
+Seasonally adjusted employment grew rapidly from 1,566,400 in July 2003 to 1,738,300 in December 2007.
+This was followed by a plunge in employment from through February 2010.
+Since February 2010, employment has generally trended higher.

 While there are considerable differences in terms of methodologies between LAUS and CES data, from a broader historical perspective both of these data series are in general agreement about the long-term health of Oregon’s labor market.
 As these two graphs demonstrate, both data series respond to changes in the business cycle.
 During an economic expansion the CES jobs numbers increase and the unemployment rate declines (or remains flat at a lower level), and during a recession the CES numbers decrease and the unemployment rate increases.